-We are extremely proud to announce our Karajoz Biopods which are 100% commercially + home compostable.
+We are extremely proud to announce our Karajoz Biopods which are 100% home compostable.

-As a part of our compostable initiatives, we have launched our compostable coffee capsules to market.
+As a part of our "coffee with a consience" compostable initiatives, we have launched our compostable coffee capsules to market.

 The current way we are living is not sustainable.
 We are extracting resources at a tremendous rate, using them up, and throwing them away mindlessly.
 Global momentum is beginning to shift towards a new, more circular way of thinking.
 Join the change!

 Buy our Karajoz Biopods here.

 Our Karajoz Biopods can be composted at home.

 • In warmer climates, they can decompose in as little as 90 days.